Services and FAQs

 We provide flat-rate pricing on the total cost of your job.
 Each funder develops specific requirements for submitting a grant proposal.
 Those requirements vary widely.
 Some require more in-depth responses.
 Some only request a short response.

 Shorter proposals are more inexpensive than those that are longer, with more complex requirements.
-Our flat rate to develop an initial grant proposal using a common grant format typically costs between $1,750 to $2,500.
-Subsequent proposals are less expensive.
-Costs to develop federal grant requests range from $5,000-$15,000.
+Our flat rate to develop a series of initial proposals (1-5) using a common grant format typically costs between $2,500 and $5,000.
+Costs to develop federal grant requests range from $5,000-$20,000.
 If you have a specific funding opportunity in mind, send us the grant guidelines and we'll provide you with a bid.

 We do provide discounts if some materials are developed and require minimal editing.